Justice Isa seeks clarity from President about reference

 It is pertinent to mention here that the ruling Pakistan Tehreek-e-Insaaf (PTI) the other day filed references before Supreme Judicial Council (SJC) against two judges of high courts and one of the SC for alleged misconduct having properties abroad and failing to mention it in their wealth statements.

-President Arif Alvi had filed the references with the Supreme Judicial Council under Article 209 of the Constitution against three judges including one judge of the Supreme Court and one each of Sindh and Lahore High Courts.
+President Arif Alvi had filed references with Supreme Judicial Council under Article 209 of the constitution against three judges including one judge of Supreme Court and one each of Sindh and Lahore High Courts.

-Despite repeated attempts by The News, there was no official confirmation from the secretary Supreme Judicial Council in this regard.
+Despite of repeated attempts by The News, there was no official confirmation from the Secretary Supreme Judicial Council in this regard.
 An official of the Ministry of Law and Justice, however, has confirmed to The News of filing of references against these judges.

-Sources said that these three judges were alleged in the reference for having properties abroad either through their own names or their spouses but they did not disclose it in their wealth statements.
+Sources said that these three judges were alleged in the reference for having properties abroad either through their own names or their spouses but they did not disclos it in their wealth statements.

 It was learnt that the Ministry of Law and Justice with the coordination of former judges of Supreme Court and high courts who took oath on Provisional Constitution Order (PCO) drafted the reference against the three judges.